Your basket is currently empty!

 - Conclusion

 I can still remember the afternoon my flight, packed with Otago freshers, lighted down at Dunedin airport.
-A patchwork of pasture and barren hills filled the window view on my side, veiled in fog.
-It felt like we were in the middle of nowhere, and I was almost expecting to see somebody run out and shoo sheep off the runway.
-Outside, a cold wind whistled across the quiet parking lot as I waited for the shuttle.
-To be fair, Dunedin airport is a 50-minute drive from the city, accounting for its isolation.
-But I began to think about the friends and family I’d left behind.
+A patchwork of pasture and barren hills filled the window.
+It felt like the middle of nowhere, and I was almost expecting to see somebody in a Fluro vest to run out to shoo sheep off the runway.
+Outside, a cold wind whistled across the quiet parking lot as I waited with 7 others for the shuttle.
+First lesson: summer can be ice-cold.
+Second lesson: crikey the airport is far from the city!

-- Dunedin is very liveable as a student.
+- It’s a great place to live as a student.
 Traffic is minimal, you’ll be able to walk most places, and the bus system is decent

-- There is no airport bus: shuttle is the most common option
+- There is no city-airport bus, so sharing a shuttle is the most affordable option

 - It’s a great place for outdoorsy people who enjoy activities like walks, cycling, and hikes

 - Whether you’re into beaches or mountains, Dunedin is near both.
-But, both are freezing
+But, both are also freezing

-- A hot Dunedin summers day is hard to beat
+- A warm Dunedin day is hard to beat

 University Colleges

 It’s widely known that students quickly snap up the best Dunedin flats, often several months in advance.
-But you can get lucky; I’ve managed to score a great room in Dunedin at the last minute in late January, for that year.
+Still, it’s possible to get lucky – I’ve scored a great room at the last minute in late January, for that year.

 Some sites I’ve found helpful to search for accommodation include Marketplace, Roomies.co.nz, TradeMe, and directly on real-estate sites.
 Heads up: when you apply for a property, you’ll probably be asked for 1-3 character references.

-Mould is the worst – and linked with so many health problems.
-You hear so many jokes about students who discover a new species of fungi growing on the ceiling … and Dunedin certainly has some mould horror stories like this one.
-The damp climate here doesn’t help, and let’s just say that some of the houses are not exactly watertight.
+Mould is your biggest flat enemy – and linked with so many health problems.
+I’ve heard so many jokes about students discovering a new species of fungi growing on the ceiling … and Dunedin certainly has some mould horror stories like this one.
+The damp climate doesn’t help, and let’s just say that some of the houses are not exactly watertight.

 When you view a flat, pay attention to the smell.
-Is the air cold, rank, or salty smelling?
+Is the air cold, rank, or earthy/salty smelling?
 Check the ceiling and underside of curtains for tell-tale mould speckles.
-A tiny amount of mould seems to be common in bathrooms, but if you see it in another area of the house that’s a massive red flag.
+A tiny amount of mould seems to be hard to avoid in bathrooms, but if you see it in another area of the house that’s a big red flag.

 Aim for: